 Question for you: What’s your favorite vegan sandwich?

-Know anyone who would love this recipe?
-Please share this post with them!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing below, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+If you know anyone who would enjoy this recipe, please share it with them!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive notifications about the latest posts, or follow the blog on Facebook , Twitter , Google+ , and Instagram !

 This post contains affiliate links to Amazon.com.
 If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
 Thank you for your support!